omeismm/ForesterRationCalculator/README.md

 ```
 python backend/app.py
 ```
+# TODO whenever I'm bored
-TODO: make a github pages version to remove the setup process
+- make a github pages version to remove the setup process
+- add icons and links to the wiki for all items